 Pleasing a teenager will never be an easy task.
 Selecting a set of golf clubs that will make the game easier and more enjoyable is even more difficult.
 Combining the two can turn into a real nightmare.

-We hope that we have been able to provide you with some guidance to lighten this heavy burden that lays ahead of you.
-There are so many options available and a difficult selection process to meet Junior’s exact requirements.
+We hope we have provided you with some guidance to lighten this heavy burden ahead of you.
+So many options are available, and a difficult selection process to meet Junior’s exact requirements.